-I'm a Naturopath, Childbirth Educator and Doula based in Fremantle, Perth, WA.
+I'm a Naturopath, Childbirth Educator and Doula based in Fremantle, Perth, Western Australia.

 The short story...

 For the past 22 years I've worked holistically within the pregnancy, birthing and postnatal circles.

-When I'm not doing this, I'm hanging with my family or... listening to podcasts, downing short machs, day dreaming, eating avocados, floating in the ocean, hiking, reading research, dancing to house and disco (mostly just in the kitchen these days), watching docos, rollerskating, binge-watching Outlander or sleeping.
+When I'm not doing this, I'm relishing family time or... listening to podcasts, downing short machs, day dreaming, eating avocados, floating in the ocean, hiking, reading research, dancing to house and disco (mostly just in the kitchen these days), watching docos, rollerskating, binge-watching Outlander or sleeping.

 The long story...

 I'd feel all grown up sipping on chamomile and catnip tea with my mum before bed.

-I’d get so much satisfaction in squeezing the inner gel from the juicy leaves of aloe vera for sunburn.
+I’d get so much satisfaction in squeezing the inner gel from juicy leaves of aloe vera.
+This was for my sunburn.

-I'd feel all medicine woman like wrapping the thick, broad and slightly bruised leaves of the comfrey plant around my ankle as a poultice for my roller skating sprains and strains!
+I'd feel all medicine woman like wrapping the thick, broad and slightly bruised leaves of the comfrey plant around my ankle as a poultice.
+This was to remedy my roller skating sprains and strains!

 Our family bookshelf held the now classics; Hygieia: A Woman’s Herbal (1979) by Jeannine Parvati, and Everywoman (1978) by Derek Llewellyn-Jones.

 These sat alongside my mum’s midwifery texts.
 One of which was the 1984 edition of Mayes’ Midwifery.
 It's no surprise I heard all about birth and babies from a young age.

 We took vitamin C daily and cod liver oil capsules.
 I didn't even know what 'cod liver oil' was but I took it.
 For any illness in our house, food was medicine plus 'weird stuff from the health food shop' and sleep.
 This was the '80's.

 I can remember being fascinated by the human body from an early age.
 I learned a lot from my mum as a nurse, midwife and clinical educator.
 As a competitive swimmer for many years, I also worked out how I could push those PBs, when outside of the pool.